 Selected topics in computer science; a course for students interested in pursuing specific study projects under the supervision of the discipline instructor and approved by the advisor and the Associate Dean of Career Education.
 No more than six semester hours in topics courses may be used in meeting minimum degree requirements.
 COOPERATIVE EDUCATION The Cooperative Education program provides students the opportunity to complete a portion of their academic program as employees in industry, business, government, or educational institutions where their work is directly related to their academic major.
 Additional information regarding the Cooperative Education program is available from the Coordinator of Career Planning, Placement, and Cooperative Education.
 This course involves study-related, off-campus work experience with employers in real employment situation.
 At the beginning of the course, a minimum amount of work time is determined between the student and the Cooperative Education Coordinator.
 At the end of the course, student must prepare and submit to the Coordinator a written report summarizing educational/employment experiences.
 The course is graded on a pass/fail basis.
 Prerequisites: 12 or more semester hours earned, 2.5 or higher cumulative GPA, and permission of Cooperative Education Coordinator.
 This course is a continuation of COP 201 with the same requirements and responsibilities for completion.
 The course is graded on a pass/fail basis.
 Prerequisites: COP 201 and permission of Cooperative Education Coordinator.
 ECONOMICS This course is a study of basic economic concepts and macroeconomics.
 Topics to be covered will include basic economic theory, economic systems, national income accounting, unemployment and inflation, money and banking, fiscal and monetary policy.
-This course is a study of basic economic concepts and microeconomics.
+ECO 202 PRINCIPLES OF ECONOMICS II 3 sem hrs cr This course is a study of basic economic concepts and microeconomics.
 Topics covered include consumer and firm behavior, economic growth, market structures, price output determination, labor and unions, international trade and finance.
-Selected topics in economics; a course for students interested in pursuing specific study projects under the supervision of the discipline instructor and approved by the advisor and the Associate Dean of Career Education.
+ECO 299 TOPICS IN ECONOMICS Selected topics in economics; a course for students interested in pursuing specific study projects under the supervision of the discipline instructor and approved by the advisor and the Associate Dean of Career Education.
 No more that six semester hours in topics courses may be used in meeting minimum degree requirements.
-EDUCATION This course explores physical, mental, social, and moral development of individuals from birth to the end of life.
+EDUCATION This course introduces prospective teachers to schools in American society.
+The history of schools is viewed in relationship to present problems, issues, and trends.
+Suitability for the teaching profession is recognized as students observe a minimum of ten hours in multi-grade-level classrooms.
+EDU 111 THE TEACHING PROFESSION - HONORS......
+3 sem hrs cr This course introduces prospective teachers to schools in American society.
+The history of schools is viewed in relationship to present problems, issues, and trends.
+Suitability for the teaching profession is recognized as students assist a teacher for a minimum of ten hours in the public school.
+Individual work and analytical thinking are emphasized.
+Prerequisite: See Honors Program entry requirements.
+This course explores physical, mental, social, and moral development of individuals from birth to the end of life.
 How humans learn is a large component of the course.
 A tutorial assignment on- or off-campus is required.
-EDU 131 THE PSYCHOLOGY OF HUMAN DEVELOPMENT AND LEARNING - HONORS 3 sem hrs cr This course explores physical, mental, social, and moral development of individuals from birth to the end of life.
+This course explores physical, mental, social, and moral development of individuals from birth to the end of life.
 How humans learn is a large component of the course.
 Individual work and analytical thinking are emphasized.
-A tutorial assignment onor off-campus is required, and students are encouraged to pursue personal interests.
-Classes are conducted in seminar format.
-Prerequisite: See Honors Program entry requirements.
-This course introduces prospective teachers to schools in American society.
-The history of schools is viewed in relationship to present problems, issues, and trends.
-Suitability for the teaching profession is recognized as students observe a minimum of ten hours in multi-grade-level classrooms.
+A tutorial assignment on- or off-campus is required, and students are encouraged to pursue personal interests.
+Classes are conducted in seminar